pgvalle/ceu-windows-setup/README.md

 # ceu windows setup guide

 Unfortunately, this "ceu build" doesn't work 100%.
-It keeps generating the .exe forever, but the .c output file is there and you can compile it with gcc.
+It keeps generating the .exe forever when compiling graphical apps, but the .c output file is there and you can compile it with gcc.
 More details [here](#ceu-windows-setup-guide).

 ## Installing dependencies